Advanced Mid-Power Electric Rocket (AMPERE) Industry Day at NASA Glenn Research Center

 Over the past decade, mid-power (~5-kW) Hall-effect thruster (HET) propulsion systems have been adopted more widely in commercial, military, and government missions ranging from geostationary communications to deep-space science.
 However, this market is presently dominated by foreign providers, raising national security concerns and geopolitical supply chain risks for U.S. space missions.

-To address this gap, NASA’s Space Technology Mission Directorate, Glenn Research Center, and Jet Propulsion Laboratory have initiated the Advanced Mid-Power Electric Rocket (AMPERE) project.
-This project aims to catalyze domestic development and commercialization of a mid-power HET that is cost-effective for industry while leveraging NASA’s prior HET investments (SEP, SSEP, and MaSMi) that have significantly increased state-of-the-art performance and lifetime.
+To address this gap, NASA’s Research and Technology Mission Directorate, Glenn Research Center, and Jet Propulsion Laboratory have initiated the Advanced Mid-Power Electric Rocket (AMPERE) project.
+This project aims to catalyze domestic development and commercialization of a mid-power HET that is cost-effective for industry while retaining sufficient capability for government missions.

 Industry Day Logistics